-LAST SEEN: It is on YouTube.
+LAST SEEN: On YouTube.

 AMERICAN HOME VIDEO: None.

-CHANCES OF SEEING A COMMERCIAL DVD RELEASE: It is possible.
+CHANCES OF SEEING A COMMERCIAL DVD RELEASE: Not likely.